 - Payment standard.
 The maximum monthly assistance payment for a family assisted in the voucher program (before deducting the total tenant payment by the family). - Person with disabilities.
 For the purposes of program eligibility.
 A person who has a disability as defined under the Social Security Act or Developmental Disabilities Care Act, or a person who has a physical or mental impairment expected to be of long and indefinite duration and whose ability to live independently is substantially impeded by that impairment but could be improved by more suitable housing conditions.
 This includes persons with AIDS or conditions arising from AIDS but excludes persons whose disability is based solely on drug or alcohol dependence.
 For the purposes of reasonable accommodation.
 A person with a physical or mental impairment that substantially limits one or more major life activities, a person regarded as having such an impairment, or a person with a record of such an impairment. - Portability.
 Renting a dwelling unit with a Section 8 housing choice voucher outside the jurisdiction of the initial PHA. - Premises.
-The building or complex in which the dwelling unit is located, including common areas and grounds. - Previously unemployed.
-With regard to the earned income disallowance, a person with disabilities who has earned, in the 12 months previous to employment, no more than would be received for 10 hours of work per week for 50 weeks at the established minimum wage. - Private space.
-In shared housing, the portion of a contract unit that is for the exclusive use of an assisted family. - Processing entity.
-The person or entity that, under any of the programs covered, is responsible for making eligibility and related determinations and any income reexamination.
-In the HCV program, the "processing entity" is the "responsible entity." - Project owner.
+The building or complex in which the dwelling unit is located, including common areas and grounds. - Private space.
+In shared housing, the portion of a contract unit that is for the exclusive use of an assisted family. - Project owner.
 The person or entity that owns the housing project containing the assisted dwelling unit. - Public assistance.
 Welfare or other payments to families or individuals, based on need, which are made under programs funded, separately or jointly, by federal, state, or local governments. - Public housing agency (PHA).
-Any state, county, municipality, or other governmental entity or public body, or agency or instrumentality of these entities, that is authorized to engage or assist in the development or operation of low-income housing under the 1937 Act.
+Any state, county, municipality, or other governmental entity or public body, or agency or instrumentality of these entities, that is authorized to engage or assist in the development or operation of low-income housing under the 1937 Act. - Qualified census tract.
+With regard to certain tax credit units, any census tract (or equivalent geographic area defined by the Bureau of the Census) in which at least 50 percent of households have an income of less than 60 percent of Area Median Gross Income (AMGI), or where the poverty rate is at least 25 percent, and where the census tract is designated as a qualified census tract by HUD. - Real property.
+Real property has the same meaning as that provided under the law of the state in which the property is located. - Reasonable rent.
+A rent to owner that is not more than rent charged: (1) For comparable units in the private unassisted market; and (2) For comparable unassisted units in the premises. - Reasonable accommodation.
+A change, exception, or adjustment to a rule, policy, practice, or service to allow a person with disabilities to fully access the PHA's programs or services.